 The problem with the latter choice is not just time it uses, you also get conflicting advice.
 One post may say “you have to post daily” another “you should only post twice a week” or “don’t monetize until you have this number of monthly views” and another “monetize from day one”.
 When this happens, go with which fits you more.

-Or better yet, invest in some quality training such as HerPaperRoute’s Be Your Own Blog Boss.
+Or better yet, invest in some quality training such as HerPaperRoute’s Blog Monetization Course.

 7) You’re a Professional